linnarsson-lab/adult-human-brain/cytograph/README.md

 ## Installation

-The following instructions should work for Linux and Mac (unfortunately, we have no experience with Windows).
+The following instructions should work for Linux and Mac.
+We have no experience with Windows.

 1. [Install Anaconda](https://www.continuum.io/downloads)

-3. Create a new conda environment and install `cytograph`:
+2. Create a new conda environment and install `cytograph` as below:

 ```
 git clone https://github.com/linnarsson-lab/adult-human-brain.git